Uniswap/docs/versioned_docs/version-V3/guides/swaps/single-swaps.md

 ### Swap Input Parameters

-To execute the swap function, we need to populate the `ExactInputSingleParams` with the data necessary swap data.
+To execute the swap function, we need to populate the `ExactInputSingleParams` with the necessary swap data.
 These parameters are found in the smart contract interfaces, which can be browsed [here](https://docs.uniswap.org/protocol/reference/periphery/interfaces/ISwapRouter).

 A brief overview of the parameters: